manoplas/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP27.md

 #### Sub-par candidate quality

-How do we make sure that we ask the right questions to assess candidates´ competence in an industry where everything changes so fast?
+How do we make sure that we ask the right questions to assess ccandidates' competence in an industry where everything changes so fast?

 ##### Answer

 During interviews, we tend to be overly focused on how candidates respond.
 We are used to classic questions-vs-answer interviews: here, the outcome ends up being limited.
-Candidates tend to respond with the same type of answers so as to stay at the safe zone and reduce the risk of confrontation.
+Candidates tend to respond with the same type of answers so as to stay in the safe zone and reduce the risk of confrontation.

 We need to create complex but realistic problems that are similar to the scenarios that Maker faces every day.
 We also need to promote candidate-interviewer interaction by asking more open and insightful questions.
 During an interview, the process can teach us much more than the final answer.